 79 Head to the Royal Library Garden for an oasis of peace and quiet in the middle of busy Copenhagen.
 Go on a sunny afternoon and relax amongst the beautiful beds of flowers.

 80 Like porridge?
 Head to Grød for a seriously tasty bowl of the stuff.

 81 You can rent a kayak and see Copenhagen’s sights from another perspective.

 82 CUB Coffee Bar serves up one of the city’s most delicious brews, plus it’s underground making it feel cosy and a little bit secret.
-Discover the greatest local coffee shops in the Danish capital, recommended by coffee expert and ex-barista The Travelling Barista.
+Discover the in the Danish capital, recommended by coffee expert and ex-barista The Travelling Barista.

 83 It's not much of a secret once you get there, but Copenhagen’s drinking laws are pretty relaxed when it comes to having an alcoholic beverage in public.